jxtngx/lightning-lab/README.md

 ## Installation

-Lightning Lab installs minimal requirements out of the box, and provides extras to make creating robust virtual environments easier.
+Studio Lab installs minimal requirements out of the box, and provides extras to make creating robust virtual environments easier.
 To view the requirements, in [setup.cfg](setup.cfg), see `install_requires` for the base requirements and `options.extras_require` for the available extras.

 The recommended install is as follows: